 The profiler covers a number of use cases along four different axes.
 Some of the combinations are currently supported and others will be added in the future.
 Some of the use cases are:

 - Local vs. remote profiling: These are two common ways of setting up your profiling environment.
 In local profiling, the profiling API is called on the same machine your model is executing, for example, a local workstation with GPUs.
 In remote profiling, the profiling API is called on a different machine from where your model is executing, for example, on a Cloud TPU.

 - Profiling multiple workers: You can profile multiple machines when using the distributed training capabilities of TensorFlow.

 - Hardware platform: Profile CPUs, GPUs, and TPUs.

-The table below is a quick overview of which of the above use cases are supported by the various profiling APIs in TensorFlow 2.3:
+The table below provides a quick overview of the TensorFlow-supported use cases mentioned above:

 |Profiling API||Local||Remote||Multiple workers||Hardware Platforms|